shubhdac/ai-case-study/README.md

 ## _Case study_

-# Powering prosperity around the world- Intuit Inc
+# Powering prosperity around the world- Intuit Inc.

 ## _Overview and Origin_

 Intuit is a prominent American financial software company that specializes in financial, accounting, and tax preparation software for individuals and businesses.

 Origin: Intuit was founded in 1983 by Scott Cook and Tom Proulx in Mountain View, California.
 The company's initial flagship product was Quicken, a personal finance software package.
 Quicken quickly gained popularity among individuals for its ease of use in managing personal finances, including budgeting, tracking expenses, and managing investments.

 Throughout its journey, Intuit has remained committed to its core values of customer-driven innovation, integrity, and diversity.
 The company prioritizes understanding its customers' needs and developing products that empower them to achieve financial success.
 Intuit's commitment to integrity and diversity is reflected in its corporate culture and initiatives aimed at fostering inclusivity and ethical business practices.

 ### Name of company